projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-config.rst

 Compile-time Configuration
 ##########################

+.. note:: With ACRN release 2.4, ACRN configuration has changed significantly and no longer uses Kconfig.
+The following information is obsolete and will be updated to reflect the new ACRN configuration architecture and tools.
+   Refer to :ref:`scenario-config-options` for a complete list of configuration symbols.

 The hypervisor provides a kconfig-like way for manipulating compile-time configurations.
 Basically the hypervisor defines a set of configuration symbols and declare their default value.
 A configuration file is